Biden’s student loan forgiveness plan was struck down. Federal student loan payments are resuming October 2023.

 Learn about important latest measures from the U.S. Department of Education to help borrowers as interest accrual and monthly student loan payments are set to resume.

 Read the updates »

 Public Service Loan Forgiveness (PSLF) is a federal student loan forgiveness program for nurses and other public servants, including medical technicians that work in the public sector.
 If you work for a city, municipal or county hospital, there’s a strong chance you can qualify for student loan forgiveness for nurses, if you meet all the qualification requirements.
-The PSLF program will forgive a good portion of your student loan debt without penalties.
-In fact, you can actually get out of debt for less than what you borrowed.
+The PSLF program will forgive a good portion of your student loan debt without penalties, enabling you to get out of debt for less than what you borrowed.
 This program takes 10 years or more to qualify, though, and it’s not guaranteed.

 Are you a nurse or medical technician?

 Because you heal people, the federal government wants to make your bank account healthier.
 Student loan forgiveness for nurses is a thing and something you may be eligible for.
 If that sounds too good to be true, it’s not.
 You might actually get a huge chunk of your student loan balance surgically removed.

 Of course, this being the government, there are lots of rules.
 You must have federal student loans, and you must work in the public sector.
 Even then, you need to make 120 on-time payments first.

 There are some other hoops to jump through, too.
 You can save thousands of dollars if you do.
 Want to know the details in plain English?
 Debt.com will break it down for you.

 #1: You must have the right types of loans to enroll in the right federal repayment plan